 (c) Rules may not be amended or new rules made, except at an A.G.M. or at an Emergency Meeting called to discuss rules.
 Propositions to change rules will only be accepted if submitted by a member club or the Council and must be in the hands of the Secretary at least 21 days before the AGM.

 (a) An Emergency General Meeting may be convened at any time by request by not less than three Clubs, in writing.
 Attendance and voting shall be as observed for an A.G.M. in Rule 5.
 The business discussed shall only be that for which the meeting was specifically called.
 In the absence of a quorum, the Meeting will adjourn for 7 days, when, if no quorum then be present, those attending shall debate and vote on the business.
 The Council subject to the same rules as above may also call an Emergency General Meeting.

 7. Council Meetings:

-The Council shall meet at least three times in each year.
+The Council shall meet at least two times in each year.
 Seven Officers and Delegates shall constitute a quorum at a Council Meeting.